 Applicants are to complete the top portion of the reference form (Item F below) and forward to three references.
 Reference forms are to be sent directly from the references to the College of Nursing Graduate Program Office via email to email@example.com.

 F) DNP Reference Form – A minimum of three references forms are required from a current supervisor, organization/agency leader and/or professor.***

 * Applications can be submitted by those who have yet to graduate from a BSN program and attain an RN license.
 Transcripts bearing BSN degree completion and proof of RN licensure must be submitted prior to receiving full-standing admission to the program.

 ** Upon admission to program, applicants must complete a full background check with associated fees.
 Background checks are not considered part of the evaluation/selection process and are only used for advising purposes.

 *** Applicants who have been away from school for an extended period of time should utilize a reference who can summarize the applicant’s current knowledge base.

-After admission requirements are met and supporting materials have been received by the respective graduate offices by the March 31st deadline, eligible applicants will be invited to participate in an interview.
-The College of Nursing Graduate Program will hold interviews for fall 2022 admission beginning early 2022 (late January/early February 2022).
-Specific interview dates will be announced at the end of 2021.
+After admission requirements are met, and supporting materials have been received by the respective graduate offices by the March 31st deadline, eligible applicants will be invited to submit a virtual interview video to be reviewed by members of our graduate faculty.
+Once an application is complete, the College of Nursing Graduate Program Office will reach out to the applicant with next steps in the virtual interview video process.

-If accepted into the program, new admits must attend an orientation.
-Additional information regarding the new student orientation will be made available spring 2022.
+If accepted into the program, new admits must attend orientation.